ThienQuoc7/Final/README.md

-# Final
-This is my final project for Predicting Temperature Changes of the US, which will be represented on Streamlit.
+# Temperature Change Analysis and Prediction using LSTM models.
+This is my Final Project - COMP1682.

-# Code
+# Essemtial Packages
+Run file requirements.txt